carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 # Specific paths — always lints the current working tree
 bunx biome check --write src/DataTable

-# Staged files only (what a commit would include)
+# Staged files only (what a commit would include) — also `bun run lint:changed`
 bunx biome check --write --staged

-# Files committed on this branch relative to master
+# Files committed on this branch relative to master (CI-style, not aliased in package.json)
 bunx biome check --write --changed --since=master
 ```